abinit/abinit/doc/mkdocs-user-guide/new_user.md

 authors: DCA, XG, RC
 ---

-# new user help file
+# New user help file

 This page gives a beginner's introduction to the ABINIT resources, the package, and the main ABINIT applications.